-Disability Services staff protect the privacy of students' academic records and disability documentation in accordance with FERPA.
-If you would like to allow others to know more about the nature of your disability, please fill out the Consent to Release Information form with your access advisor (found in Appendix E of this manual).
+If you would like to opt out of this facet of the program or allow others to know more about the nature of your disability, please fill out the Consent to Release Information form with your program advisor (found in Appendix E of this manual).
+The LDP staff protect the privacy of students' academic records and disability documentation in accordance with FERPA.
 Students' information will only be released under the following circumstances:

-- 1. The student signs a Consent to Release Information form with Disability Services staff person.
-Please note that this release form can be used to revoke any written consent that you have given during new student orientation or other time. - 2.
-The staff is required to by law or court order. - 3.
+- 1. To help create a network of support as described in the first paragraph above, unless the student explicitly opts out in writing through the Consent to Release Information form or during New Student Orientations Privacy Statement. - 2.
+The student signs a Consent to Release Information form with an LDP staff person.
+Please note that this release form can be used to revoke any written consent that you have given during new student orientation or other time. - 3.
+The staff is required to by law or court order. - 4.
 The student's conduct is a direct threat to himself or herself or others and the nature of the disability is relevant to the threat.